 Goats were domesticated by man before 7500 B.C.
 They have developed into animals that do well in areas where cows and sheep could not survive.
 Nubians were introduced into England in the 1860's, but did not thrive and were crossed with English stock.
 Anglo-Nubians retain most of their Nubian characteristics and were first imported into the U.S. in the 1900's.
 They are not prolific milk producers (6 and 1/2 quarts per day), but their milk is exceptionally rich (5.2% butterfat) and is used in many parts of the world in place of cow's milk.
 The Nubian doe is often called "the Jersey of the milk goats."

-We have 4 males and 1 female in the Children's Zoo.
+We have 4 males and 1 female that can be found in the Wayne and Gladys Valley Children's Zoo.

 STATUS IN WILD:

 Not endangered.
 Maintained only in the domesticated state.